Pack3tL0ss/ConsolePi/README.md

 **Console Server:**

 - Serial/Console adapters are reachable starting with telnet port 8001 +1 for each subsequent adapter plugged in (8002, 8003...).
 If you are using a multi-port pigtail adapter or have multiple adapters plugged in @ boot, then it's a crap shoot which will be assigned to each telnet port.
 Hence the next step.
 - The install script automates the mapping of specific adapters to specific ports.
 The defined predictable adapters start with 7001 +1 for each adapter you define.
 The reasoning behind this is so you can label the adapters and always know what port you would reach them on.
 Key if you are using a  multi-port pig-tail adapter, or if this is going to be stationary and occasionally boot up with multiple adapter plugged in.
+The `consolepi-addconsole` command below can be ran at anytime to automate the mapping for new Console Adapters if the desire is to map them to predictable ports.

 Note: the 8000 range always valid even if you are using an adapter specifically mapped to a port in the 7000 range.
 So if you plug in an adapter pre-mapped to port 7005, and it's the only adapter plugged in, it would also be available onport 8001

 - Port monitoring/and control is available on telnet port 7000.
-This allows you to change the baud rate of the port on the fly without changing the config permanantly.
+This allows you to change the baud rate of the port on the fly without changing the config permanently.
 The installer configures all ports to 9600 8N1.
 - Serial Port configuration options can be modified after the install in /etc/ser2net.conf

 **Convenience Commands:**